muammar/mkchromecast/README.md

 * avconv (optional).
 * PyQt5 (optional if you want to use the system tray menu).
 * youtube-dl (optional if you plan to cast youtube URLs).
-* soco (This module add Sonos support to mkchromecast).
+* soco (this module adds Sonos support to mkchromecast).

 For those who don't like Pulseaudio, it is possible to [cast using ALSA](https://github.com/muammar/mkchromecast/wiki/ALSA).
 In that case the